krotscheck/openrest/content/en/structure/entity.md

 ---
-title: Resource Fields
+title: Resource Entities
 description: The required fields and naming conventions for all resources in the API.
-weight: 2
+weight: 1
 ---

 ## Requirements